yuanqing/malarkey/README.md

 ### malarkey.delete(str [, speed])

 - If `str` is a number, at most that many characters are deleted from the DOM element.
-- Otherwise, if the last string typed ends with `str`, then `str` is deleted from the DOM element.
+- Otherwise, if the last string typed ends with `str`, then said `str` is deleted from the DOM element.

 If specified, `speed` (in milliseconds) overrides `opts.speed`.